laurelkeys/mc346/README.md

 # programming-paradigms
-Exercises and examples developed during Unicamp's Programming Paradigms course, MC346.
+Exercises and examples developed while taking Programming Paradigms (MC346) at Unicamp.

-It's main aim was the familiarization with the [functional](https://en.wikipedia.org/wiki/Functional_programming) and [logic](https://en.wikipedia.org/wiki/Logic_programming) paradigms using Haskell and Prolog, respectively.
-Some neat Python 3 features where also mentioned towards it's end (e.g. iterators, decorators, numpy, etc).
+It's main focus was the familiarization with the [functional](https://en.wikipedia.org/wiki/Functional_programming) and [logic](https://en.wikipedia.org/wiki/Logic_programming) paradigms, by using Haskell and Prolog.
+Some neat Python 3 features were also mentioned towards the end of the semester (e.g. iterators, decorators, numpy, etc).

-See below a summary of the interesting features/topics aborded, linked to their reference files, and the description of the Haskell and Prolog developed projects.
+See below a summary of the interesting features/topics covered, linked to their reference files, and the description of the Haskell and Prolog final projects.

 ## Haskell
 ### Topics